Efficient Grasp Planning and Execution with Multi-Fingered Hands by Surface Fitting: Problem Statement

 Problem~(\ref{eq:general_form}) would be a standard grasp planning problem if all contact surfaces were degenerated into contact points.
-In general case, however, the problem is challenging to solve by either the sampling based methods or gradient based methods considering the inverse kinematics (IK) and collision detection with the objects of complex shapes.
+In general case, however, the problem is challenging to solve by either the sampling based methods or the gradient based methods considering the inverse kinematics (IK) and collision detection with the objects of complex shapes.

-We observe that human tends to match the contact surfaces during grasping in order to increase the force exerted on the object and improve the robustness to uncertainties.
-Therefore, the grasp quality $Q$ is chosen as the surface fitting error between the hand contact surface $\boldsymbol{\mathcal{S}^f}$ and object contact surface $\boldsymbol{\mathcal{S}^o}$.
+We observe that human tends to match the contact surfaces before grasping in order to expand the grasp wrench space (GWS)~\cite{roa2015grasp} exerted on the object and improve the robustness to uncertainties.
+GWS-based quality, however, is time-consuming and generally not differentiable.
+To increase the searching efficiency, a geometric grasp quality is selected as a heuristic.
 More concretely,

+With the geometric quality, the grasp planning searches for candidate grasps by minimizing the surface fitting error between the hand contact surface $\boldsymbol{\mathcal{S}^f}$ and object contact surface $\boldsymbol{\mathcal{S}^o}$, after which a GWS-based quality ranking scheme is adopted to select satisfying grasps.

 Based on this quality formulation, this paper introduces a framework to plan and execute the grasps.
-The technical details are explained in the following sections.